zliel/RsMd/README.md

 ### Options

-You can also use the following CLI arguments to customize the behavior of RsMd:
+You can also use the following CLI arguments to customize the behavior of Mark-rs:

 - `-c, --config <CONFIG>`: Specify a custom configuration file (default: `./config.toml`).
 - `-o, --output-dir <OUTPUT_DIR>`: Specify the output directory for the generated HTML files (default: `/output`).
 - `-r, --recursive`: Recursively parse all Markdown files in the specified directory and its subdirectories. (default: false if not present)
 - `-v, --verbose`: Enable verbose output, which will print additional information while the program is running.
 - `-h, --help`: Display help information.
-- `-V, --version`: Display the version of RsMd.
+- `-V, --version`: Display the version of Mark-rs.

 ## Configuration

-You can customize RsMd's behavior by specifying a config file to use.
+You can customize Mark-rs's behavior by specifying a config file to use.
 If a config file is not specified, then the default configuration directory will be checked; if no config file already exists, then the default `config.toml` file will be written.

 The default configuration directories (defined by the [`dirs` crate](https://docs.rs/dirs/latest/dirs/) ) are: